ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/local-options.rst

      - :ref:`enumeration <enumeration>`
      - default
-     - *Advanced Use Only:* When a bundle resource's ``run-command`` option is left to default, Pacemaker Remote runs as PID 1 in the bundle's containers.
+     - *Advanced Use Only:* When a bundle resource's ``run-command`` option is left to default, :ref:`Pacemaker Remote <pacemaker_remote>` runs as PID 1 in the bundle's containers.
 When it does so, it loads environment variables from the container's |PCMK_INIT_ENV_FILE| and performs the PID 1 responsibility of reaping dead subprocesses.

        This option controls whether those actions are performed when Pacemaker Remote is not running as PID 1.
 It is intended primarily for developer